Graduate and Postbaccalaureate Admission Requirements

 - A postbaccalaureate grade point average of at least 3.0 in a minimum of 12 departmentally specified units of letter-graded graduate-level coursework, and

 - In addition to "a" or "b" above, a grade point average of at least 3.0 in all postbaccalaureate, graduate-level coursework taken within the five years prior to admission to classified status.
-This coursework includes all graduate-level transfer work and all graduate-level courses completed in excess of baccalaureate requirements which have been approved for postbaccalaureate credit, whether or not they are applied to the master's degree.
+This coursework includes all graduate-level transfer work and all graduate-level courses completed in excess of baccalaureate requirements that have been approved for postbaccalaureate credit, whether or not they are applied to the master's degree.

-You are required to maintain a minimum 3.0 GPA in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to the master's program; all coursework taken at CSU, Chico subsequent to admission to the program; and all courses applied towards the degree requirements.
+You are required to maintain a minimum 3.0 GPA in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to the master's program; all coursework taken at Chico State subsequent to admission to the program; and all courses applied towards the degree requirements.

 While exceptional students may be granted candidacy immediately upon admission, master's degree students are normally advanced to candidacy after demonstrating ability and aptitude for the discipline as a classified master's degree student and meeting specific departmental requirements to become a candidate.
 Minimally, these will include:

 - Classified graduate standing and completion at Chico State of at least 9 units of the proposed program.

 - Completion of departmental examinations, such as diagnostic examinations.

 - A GPA of at least 3.0 in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to the master's program; all coursework taken at Chico State subsequent to admission to the program; and all courses applied toward the degree requirements.

 - Approval by the department and Graduate Studies.